I am particularly fond of thermionic valves.

 an AC voltmeter, a 2*4 W stereo amplifier, a superregenerative VHF

-receiver, an FM receiver, a universal power supply.
+receiver, an FM receiver, a universl power supply.

-Regrettably, I have discarded most of them long ago.
+Regrettably, most of them have got lost long ago.

 regulated HV power supply